felirami/neetme/RAILWAY_DEPLOYMENT.md

 - Check Railway build logs for errors
 - Ensure all environment variables are set
 - Verify `package.json` scripts are correct
+- **If you see "Can't reach database server" during build:** This is normal.
+The database is not accessible during build.
+Run migrations after deployment using `npx prisma db push` in the Railway terminal.

 ### Image Upload Issues